egranum/google-homepage/README.md

-With this project I'm going to replicate the google homepage using HTML and CSS
+With this project I'm going to replicate the google homepage using HTML and CSS!